BUSINESS RESEARCH

 The Credible Leader

-Research which has sought to explore the fundamental strategies, tactics, skills, and practices required to lead employee relationships to flourish, has concluded that credibility is the foundation in which business visions are realised.
+Research exploring the fundamental strategies, tactics, skills, and practices required to help employee relationships flourish has concluded that credibility is the foundation on which business visions are realised.

-However, credibility can take a lifetime to build and a moment to destroy, and to paraphrase Aristotle; people won’t believe in the message, if they don’t believe in the messenger.
+However, credibility can take a lifetime to build and a moment to destroy.
+To paraphrase Aristotle: people won’t believe in the message if they don’t believe in the messenger.
 Consequently, to be a credible leader, one must appreciate that their success is largely dependent on the willingness of others to commit to their vision.

-In times of uncertainty, credibility is regarded as key in generating confidence amongst employees.
-Regardless of whether you are leading a work-related project or leading a team into battle, there are certain qualities that would appear to be universal amongst those we would regard as “credible leaders”.
+In times of uncertainty, credibility is key to generating confidence among employees.
+Regardless of whether you are leading a work-related project or leading a team into battle, there are certain qualities that would appear to be universal among those we would regard as credible leaders.

 The Perfect Storm

 It’s no secret that the modern workplace is often fast-paced and unpredictable.
-As such, leaders must demonstrate an ability to effectively navigate a multitude of diverse challenges.
-In times of uncertainty, a leader’s credibility is key toward ensuring their team can weather these storms of uncertainty, whilst continuing to ensure their team’s vision is realised.
-To draw upon the analogy of a tornado, leadership is a cycle which begins with intrapersonal and interpersonal qualities of the leader.
-This is the driving force which keeps the tornado in rotation.
-In addition, there are factors which can often dictate and drive the behaviour of the leader.
-These factors relate primarily to the employees, who are considered the temperature dimension and ultimately determine the trajectory of the tornado.
-Finally, there must be consideration for the context of the situation or “atmospheric conditions” which can impact upon how the overall process plays out.
+As such, leaders must demonstrate an ability to navigate a multitude of diverse challenges effectively.
+In times of uncertainty, a leader’s credibility is key to ensuring their team can weather these storms of uncertainty, while continuing to ensure their team’s vision is realised.
+To draw upon the analogy of a tornado, leadership is a cycle that begins with the intrapersonal and interpersonal qualities of the leader.
+This is the driving force that keeps the tornado in rotation.
+In addition, there are factors that can often dictate and drive a leader’s behaviour.
+These factors relate primarily to the employees, who act as the ‘temperature gauge’ and ultimately determine the trajectory of the tornado.
+Finally, the context or ‘atmospheric conditions’ of the situation must also be considered, as these can impact how the overall process unfolds.

 The Perfect Storm